-The price of the variance swap per variance notional at the start of the contract is the delivery variance K{var} .
-So how do we find the delivery price such that the swap is immune to the underlying index level?
+The price of the variance future per variance notional at the start of the contract is the delivery variance Kdel.

+So how do we find the delivery price such that the future is immune to the underlying index level?
 Carr and Madan came up with a static hedge by considering the following ingenious argument [CM 98]: We know that the sensitivity of an option to volatility, Vega, is centered (like the Gaussian bell curve) around the strike price and will thus change daily according to changes in the stock or index level.
 We also know that the higher the strike, the larger the Vega.
-If we can create a portfolio of options with a constant Vega, we will be immune to changes in the stock or index level a static hedge.
-Further, by induction, it turns out that the Vega is constant for a portfolio of options inversely weighted by the square of their strikes.
-This hedge is independent of the stock level and time.
-From the previous argument we deduce that the fair price of a variance swap4 is the value of a static option portfolio, including long positions in out-the-money (OTM) options, for all strikes from 0 to infinity.
-The weight of every option in this portfolio is the inverse square of its strike.
-Demeterfi and Derman et. al. discretised Carr and Madan's solution and set out all the relevant formulas and this will be the subject of the technical note [DD 99].
+If we can create a portfolio of options with a constant Vega, we will be immune to changes in the stock or index level - a static hedge.
+Further, by induction, it turns with a constant Vega, we will be immune to changes in the stock or index level"